 How can you make peace lilies grow faster?

 Fertilizing your plants will help you grow them more quickly.
-Fertilize your peace lily with a houseplant fertilizer that’s balanced every four to six weeks.
+Fertilize your peace lily with a houseplant fertilizer balanced every four to six weeks.

-Is there a best time of year to divide a peace lily?
+What is the best time of year to divide a peace lily?

 These plants do best when you divide them during good weather.
-Avoid propagating during extreme heat or cold, so you do not damage the plant.
+Avoid propagating during extreme heat or cold so you do not damage the plant.
 You can easily divide your existing peace lily to produce more plants.
 This method can provide you with two or three plants from a single lily plant.